 If the principal is a person, enter their date of birth (DOB) followed by their social security number (SSN).
 If the principal is a company/entity, enter the company’s Federal ID OR EIN Number.
 The principal will then need to sign their name and enter the date.
 This can be accomplished by printing out the form and signing it by hand, or by using eSign.

 Step 4 – Notarization

-The principal will need to bring the completed document to an in-person Notary OR save the file to their computer and complete using Notarize.com.
+The principal will need to bring the completed document to Notary Public in person OR save the file to their computer and complete the notarization process using eSign.